-Every liquor has its own designated glass — the martini glass, wine glass, champagne flute — this one is reserved for the green fairy.
+Every spirit has its own designated glass — the martini glass, wine glass, champagne flute, Glencairn glass.
+This one is reserved for the green fairy.
 The glasses include a short stem and marking design that indicates how large the pour is.
 These glasses were designed exclusively for preparing and serving absinthe, and can be bought in packs of a single glass, two and six glasses.

 Absinthe Wrapped Sugar Cubes

-An essential element of the French absinthe drinking ritual is sugar cubes that slowly dilute off of the absinthe spoons into the cocktail.
-These are shorter and less pressed that regular sugar cubes so they melt faster and are specifically designed to use with absinthe.
+An essential element of the French absinthe drinking ritual is the sugar cube that slowly dissolves off of the absinthe spoon into the glass.
+These are shorter and less pressed than regular sugar cubes so they melt faster and are specifically designed to use with absinthe.